Dr Peter D'Eath

 Under (ii.), calculations of classical gravitational radiation emitted in collisions or close encounters of two bodies, with relative speed close to the speed of light, have found an application (unexpected to the author) in string theory since 2001/2.
 Such gravitational fields were originally studied in 1975--8, and subsequently with Philip Payne, as the only known examples of localised vacuum gravitational fields in which strong-field gravitational radiation can be found analytically.
 More recently, they have provided a way of verifying or falsifying string-theory models experimentally (possibly in dimensions higher than four) in extremely high-energy particle collisions !

 The work under (iii.) involves the mathematical technique of matched asymptotic expansions, to describe the motion of several black holes or other self-gravitating bodies, interacting by gravitational (and/or Yang-Mills) forces, together with the gravitational and other radiation emitted.
 It provides the basis for a systematic treatment of gravitational interactions between well-separated bodies; the approach is summarised in the 1996 book on Black Holes (see below).

-Under (iv.), one can consider quantum amplitudes to go from suitable asymptotically-flat initial data to final data (not the same as S-matrix or particle scattering data), given on a pair of space-like hypersurfaces separated by a time T, for locally-supersymmetric models such as N = 1 supergravity, in four space-time dimensions.
-The amplitudes turn out to be exactly semi-classical -- that is -- of the form exp(-I) times known factors.
-Here, I is the 'Euclidean action' of the classical solution which joins the initial to the final data.
-Quantum amplitudes in the more general gauge-invariant N=1 supergravity models are also semi-classical.
+Quantum amplitudes in the more physically-realistic gauge-invariant N=1 supergravity models are also semi-classical, in this sense.
 In all these models, one is 'thrown back' onto the study of classical solutions.
-Further, the gauge-invariant models incorporate the familiar symmetry groups, SU(2), SU(3),..., of experimental particle physics.
-Are there any particle-like classical bosonic/fermionic solutions for these classical models?
-If so, then their interactions could be studied by the matched-asymptotic approach of (iii.) above.
+The gauge-invariant models incorporate the familiar symmetry groups, SU(2), SU(3),..., of experimental particle physics.
+Are there particle-like classical bosonic/fermionic solutions for these gauge-invariant models?
+If so, then their interactions (classical or quantum) can be studied via the matched-asymptotic approach of (iii.) above.
 Also, do these gauge-invariant theories have simple, physically-interesting cosmological solutions, which includes matter as well as gravity?

 - D'Eath, P.D.
 1996 'Supersymmetric Quantum Cosmology', 252 pages, in the series Cambridge Monographs on Mathematical Physics, (Cambridge University Press).